CliMA/EnsembleKalmanProcesses.jl/docs/src/defaults.md

 accelerator = DefaultAccelerator()
 ```

-## "Vanilla" settings - how to turn off features
+## "Vanilla" settings: How to turn off features
 The following object will be created with no additional features.

 To modify the defaults the following modules should be loaded in: